qiscus/qiscus-sdk-web-core/docs/index.md

 ### Step 4 : Authentication to Qiscus

-To use Qiscus Chat SDK features a user firstly need to authenticate to Qiscus Server, for further detail you might figure out [Authentication section link].
+To use Qiscus Chat SDK features a user firstly need to authenticate to Qiscus Server, for further detail you might figure out [Authentication](#authentication).
 This authentication is done by calling `qiscus.setUser()` function.
 This function will retrieve or create user credential based on the unique **User Id**, for example:

 ```
 qiscus.setUser('userId', 'uniqueKey', 'displayName', 'https://someurl.com/avatar.png')